acearchive/legacy-artifact-action/README.md

   repository.
 - `slug` is the URL slug of the artifact, which is the file name of the artifact file without the file extension.
-- `rev` is the git commit hash of the commit the artifact file was pulled from.
+- `commit` is the commit the artifact file was pulled from.
 In `tree` mode, this field is always `null`.
+  - `commit.rev` is the commit hash.
+  - `commit.date` is the author date in RFC 3339 format, normalized to UTC.
 - `entry` contains the actual contents of the artifact file.
 It mirrors the [schema of artifact files](https://acearchive.lgbt/docs/contributing/artifact-files/), except as